HMS Carysfort (1766): Early years and American War of Independence

-In 1778, again in service in North America with Captain Fanshawe, she transported troops on a raiding expedition led by Major General Charles Grey.
-She captured a prize 15 April 1778 off Saint Helena Island, South Carolina.
+In September 1778, again in service in North America with Captain Fanshawe, she transported troops on a raiding expedition led by Major General Charles Grey.
 She paid off again in late 1778, but in late 1779 she was reactivated and began to be fitted for service in the English Channel.
 She joined the Downs squadron under her new captain, William Cumming, and on 13 June 1780 she captured the privateer Espérance.
 Cumming was replaced in November 1780 by Captain William Peacock, and in December Carysfort returned to operate in North American waters.
 On 24 May 1782 she captured the American privateer General Galvez.
 Captain John Markham briefly took command in December 1782, and next month Carysfort was paid off again.

 Interwar period and French Revolutionary Wars

 Carysfort underwent a great repair in mid-1785, and returned to service in January 1787, having commissioned the previous month under Captain Matthew Smith.
 She served in the Mediterranean for three years, paying off in 1790.
 After a further period spent laid up, Carysfort was prepared for active service again after the outbreak of the French Revolutionary Wars, and recommissioned in August 1793 under Captain Francis Laforey.